bistrulli/springTestApp/README.md

 - Tier 2: 0.24
 - Tier 3: 0.24

+HTTP readiness probe in the following versions:
+- Tier 1: 0.25
+- Tier 2: 0.25
+- Tier 3: 0.25

 Notice that for Tiers 2 and 3, versions 0.20-0.23 do not exist.